cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 corresponding to the client.
 The client outputs two values, an `export_key` (matching that from registration) and a `session_key`, the latter of which is the primary AKE output.
 The server outputs a single value `session_key` that matches that of the client.
-Upon completion, clients and servers can use these values as needed.
+Upon completion, the client and server can use these values as needed.

-The authenticated key exchange flow is shown below:
+The online authentication flow is shown below:

 ~~~
     creds                             (parameters, record)